earthly/earthly/docs/remote-runners.md

 To get started with free remote runners managed by Earthly, check out [Earthly Satellites](cloud/satellites.md).

 To get started with self-hosted runners, see the [Self-Hosted Satellites Guide](cloud/satellites/self-hosted.md).

+If your use case cannot tolerate any cloud integration, then self-hosting a remote Buildkit is the best approach.
+Remote Buildkit has less features, is less secure, and is more difficult to deploy than Self-Hosted Satellites (see diagram below for comparison).
+To get started self-hosting Buildkit, see the [remote buildkit page](ci-integration/remote-buildkit.md).